 - Диагностика болезни 3.
 Diagnosis of the disease

 - Видео о дисплазии у собак 4.
-Video about dysplasia in dogs
+Video about dog dysplasia

 - Лечение дисплазии у собак 5.
 Treatment of dysplasia in dogs

-This disease is quite serious, as it is accompanied by the defeat and further destruction of the elbow and hip joint.
-With the progression of pathological processes, the dog can not even walk.
-Among the common causes of the disease can be noted the following:
+This disease is quite serious, as it is accompanied by damage and further destruction of the elbow and hip joint.
+With the progression of pathological processes, the dog cannot even walk.
+Among the common causes of the disease, the following can be noted:

-- heredity - in cases of dysplasia of parents, offspring are born, which will also suffer from this disease, therefore, individuals who do not have such a disease are selected for breeding;
+- heredity - offspring are born to parents with dysplasia, which will also suffer from this disease, therefore individuals who do not have such an ailment are selected for breeding;

-- wrong, meager food - dysplasia can quickly develop against a background of a deficit or an overabundance in the body of animal calcium;
+- improper, poor nutrition - dysplasia can quickly develop against a background of a deficiency or an excess of animal calcium in the body;

-- overweight is one of the reasons that speeds up pathological processes;
+- excess weight is one of the reasons that accelerates pathological processes;

-- insufficient (low mobility) or excessive (hyperactivity) physical activity - this factor is especially dangerous for puppies of giant dogs and large breeds;
+- insufficient (immobility) or excessive (hyperactivity) physical activity - this factor is especially dangerous for puppies of giant dogs and large breeds;

-- injury to the limbs - a dislocation or fracture may lead to the appearance of the disease, but it does not happen so often, a rare type of knee dysplasia may occur.
+- trauma to the extremities - dislocation or fracture can lead to the appearance of the disease, but this does not happen so often, a rare type of knee dysplasia may occur.

-According to the classification, there are several degrees of illness:
+According to the classification, several degrees of the disease are distinguished:

-- I (A) - there are no abnormalities in the joint tissues;
+- I (A) - there are no disorders in the joint tissues;

 - II (B) and III (C) - there are cases of dislocations;

-- IV (D) - medium degree of disease and V (E) - severe degree - pathology leads to structural changes in the joints, a destructive process in the tissues.
+- IV (D) - medium degree of the disease and V (E) - severe degree - pathology leads to structural changes in the joints, there is a destructive process in the tissues.

 The disease can affect two types of joints, hence the types of dysplasia of the hip and elbow joints.

-Be sure to read about arthrosis in dogs .
+Be sure to read about dog arthrosis .

-Often, the diagnosis of "dysplasia" is put to young dogs from one year to one and a half.
-This is due to intensive growth and weight gain, which in turn exerts tremendous strain on the joints.
-Initially, the pet begins to limp and it can happen to two years.
+Often the diagnosis of "dysplasia" is made to young dogs from a year and a half.
+This is due to intensive growth and weight gain, which, in turn, has tremendous stress on the joints.
+Initially, the pet begins to limp and this can happen by the age of two.
 Clinical symptoms depend on the type of lesion and its degree:

-- Pathology of elbow joints .
-In this case, the animal begins to limp on the forelimbs, most often the affection affects both joints.
-The pet feels pain when bending paws, does not give a paw at the command, whines, if you touch the paws.
-It is possible to form in the area of lesion of the seals.
-With a strong pain syndrome, the puppy cautiously, slowly descends the steps or refuses to move, so it causes him great pain.
-There can be a stratification of the articular tissue, then a new fragment may appear on the joint.
+- Pathology of the elbow joints .
+In this case, the animal begins to limp on the forelimbs, most often the lesion affects both joints.
+The pet feels pain when the legs are bent, does not give a paw at the command, whines, if you touch the legs.
+Possible formation in the area of damage to the seals.
+With severe pain, the puppy carefully, slowly descends the stairs or refuses to move, so it causes him severe pain.
+Stratification of the joint tissue may occur, then a new fragment may appear on the joint.
 With a significant lesion, the joints can become flat, which leads to their friction against each other.
-And sometimes the pathology leads to the fact that the joint, losing its attachment, starts to hang out.
+And sometimes pathology leads to the fact that the joint, losing attachment, begins to hang out.

-- Pathology of the hip joint .
-The ailment can be asymptomatic for a long time.
-In severe forms of illness, pups begin to wobble when walking, it is difficult for them to climb stairs or they refuse to do so.
-Since lameness manifests with significant changes in the joints, it is desirable for the owners to pay attention to earlier signs of the disease.
-You can begin to worry, if the puppy has often lay, placing his hind legs in different directions.
-In addition, the disease leads to rapid fatigue of the animal during long walks, and also movement is observed "rabbit run", that is, when the dog, running, tries to push off with both hind limbs simultaneously.
+- Hip pathology .
+The disease can be asymptomatic for a long time.
+In severe forms of the disease, puppies begin to wobble when walking, it is difficult for them to climb the stairs, or they refuse to do so.
+Since lameness manifests itself with significant changes in the joints, it is advisable for owners to pay attention to earlier signs of the disease.
+You can start to worry if the puppy often lies down with his hind legs in opposite directions.
+In addition, the disease leads to rapid fatigue of the animal during long walks, and there is also a rabbit run movement, that is, when the dog, while running, tries to push off with both hind limbs at the same time.

-In some cases, the diagnosis of dysplasia occurs at an earlier age - 4-5 months, when the animal's hind legs are not sufficiently strong.
-In this case, emergency therapy is required, not waiting for a one-year-old age.
-Otherwise, the risks of developing another serious pathology - osteoarthritis - are high.
+In some cases, the diagnosis of dysplasia occurs at an earlier age - at 4-5 months, when the hind limbs of the animal are not sufficiently strong.
+In this case, emergency therapy is required, without waiting for a year of age.
+Otherwise, the risks of developing another serious pathology are high - osteoarthritis.

 Diagnosis of the disease

-The detection of pathological changes in the conditions of the veterinary clinic is carried out using an x-ray apparatus.
-One year old and one and a half year old dogs are examined by a specialist, he feels a sick limb.
+Identification of pathological changes in a veterinary clinic is carried out using an x-ray machine.
+One and a half year old dogs are examined by a specialist, feel the sore limb.
 Special tests are also used, for example, Ortolani.

-If a pet is diagnosed with dysplasia, it will be necessary to exert maximum efforts so that it lasts longer without pain and difficulty.
-It is necessary to use a variety of drugs, including with analgesic effect.
-To remove the pain syndrome, veterinarians often appoint Quadrisol-5, eliminate the inflammatory process - Phenylbutazone, and to stop the processes of destruction - Stride.
-Eliminate or reduce lameness helps the drug Rimadyl, but to take his animal must for life.
-Specialists often prescribe the means of homeopathy, for example, Traumeel.
+If your pet has dysplasia, you will have to make every effort so that he lives longer without pain and difficulties.
+It is necessary to use various kinds of drugs, including those with anesthetic effect.
+To relieve pain, veterinarians often prescribe Quadrisol-5, eliminate the inflammatory process - Phenylbutazone, and to stop the destruction processes - Stride.
+The drug Rimadil helps to eliminate or reduce lameness, but its animal should be taken throughout life.
+Specialists often prescribe homeopathic remedies, for example, Traumeel.

-Also, therapy includes taking vitamin and mineral complexes , adjusting diet and physical activity.
-However, it should be borne in mind that traditional therapy is not able to cure ailment, it only eliminates symptoms.
+Also, therapy includes taking vitamin-mineral complexes , adjusting nutrition and the regime of physical activity.
+However, it is worth considering that traditional therapy is not able to cure an ailment, it only eliminates the symptoms.

-With complications and neglected pathological processes, veterinarians decide to use surgical techniques.
-However, this does not happen often, as there is no guarantee of a positive result, and doctors do not reassure the owners.
-The type of operation is determined after a complete diagnosis, it can be the following activities:
+With complications and advanced pathological processes, veterinarians decide to use operational techniques.
+However, this does not happen often, since there are no guarantees of a positive result, and doctors do not reassure the owners.
+The type of operation is determined after a complete diagnosis, it can be the following measures:

-- Myometomy of the crural muscle.
-It is not a complicated surgical intervention, during which there is a dissection of the comb muscle located in the hip joint.
-This reduces the soreness caused by mobility and pressure on the affected joint.
+- Crest muscle myectomy.
+It is not a complex surgical intervention, during which a dissection of the comb muscle located in the hip joint occurs.
+This reduces the pain associated with mobility and pressure on the affected joint.
 Such manipulation is prescribed only to young animals in order to stabilize their condition.

 - Resection of the femoral head.
 This operation is also called resection arthroplasty.
-It involves the removal of the head of the hip bone, and the limb is secured by a special ligament.
-After such intervention, the motor function is retained only in small animals, whose weight does not exceed 15 kg.
-Therefore, its conduct in representatives of large and giant breeds will not give the expected result.
+It involves the removal of the head of the hip bone, and the limb is secured thanks to a special ligament.
+After such an intervention, motor function is preserved only in small pets whose weight does not exceed 15 kg.
+Therefore, its conduct among representatives of large and giant breeds will not give the expected result.

-- Method of triple pelvic osteotomy.
-It is considered a complex operation, which can not be done by every specialist.
-When it is carried out, a bone is cut with a hollow, then it is unfolded in such a way that it densely touches the hip joint.
-An additional plate is used to secure the bone.
+- Triple pelvic osteotomy method.
+It is considered a complex operation, which not every specialist can do.
+When it is carried out, a bone having a cavity is dissected, then it is deployed so that it comes into closer contact with the hip joint.
+An additional plate is used to fix the bone.
 This method is used to treat only young animals.

-- Method of intervertebral osteotomy.
-The technique is to remove the wedge-shaped part of the neck.
-As a result, its end is denser entering the joint recess, fixation is carried out by means of a plate.
+- Intervertebral osteotomy method.
+The technique consists in removing the wedge-shaped part of the neck.
+As a result, its end fits denser into the articular notch, fixation is carried out using a plate.

 - Endoprosthetics (replacement) of the joint.
 The operation is carried out in clinics with special equipment, tools and prostheses.
-The operation is to completely remove the diseased joint and replace it with a new one.
-This surgical intervention gives good results and in most cases the dog begins to live fully.
+The operation consists in the complete removal of the diseased joint and replacing it with a new one.
+This surgery gives good results and in most cases the dog begins to live fully.

-A pet suffering from joint dysplasia should definitely take drugs or nutritional supplements that include chondroitin and glucosamine.
-They also recommend giving puppies for disease prevention, especially for representatives of large breeds.
-Naturally, this is not a full treatment, but only a deterrent, allowing to reduce the negative impact of pathology.
+A pet suffering from joint dysplasia must necessarily take medications or nutritional supplements that include chondroitin and glucosamine.
+They are also recommended to give puppies for the prevention of the disease, especially representatives of large breeds.
+Naturally, this is not a complete treatment, but only a deterrent, which allows to reduce the negative impact of pathology.

-In nutrition it is recommended to provide the pet with products with high nutritional value and to exercise strict control of body weight.
-It is worth considering the existing norms of the weight of puppies, according to breed and age.
+In nutrition, it is recommended to provide the pet with foods with high nutritional value and carry out strict control of body weight.
+It is worth considering the existing norms for the weight of puppies, according to the breed and age.

-For pets who are addicted to the disease or have already been diagnosed, physical activity should be limited.
-Long jogs, active games with jumps can lead to an intensive development of pathology and deterioration of the condition.
-But it is not worthwhile to completely exclude activity, it is important to have a measure in everything.
+Pets who have a tendency to this ailment or the disease is already diagnosed, should limit physical activity.
+Long runs, active games with jumps can lead to intensive development of pathology and deterioration.
+But activity should not be completely ruled out, it is important to have a measure in everything.

-Up to six months, dogs are not recommended intensive loads, but the animal can swim as much as necessary.
-With age, an increase in the activity of the pet is required, but it needs to be done carefully and preferably after the advice of the veterinarian.
+Up to six months, intensive loads are not recommended for dogs, but the animal can swim as much as desired.
+With age, an increase in pet activity is required, but this should be done carefully and preferably after the recommendation of a veterinarian.

-The disease requires special care for the pet, and it depends only on the owner how good and lasting the dog's life will be without pain and suffering.
+The disease requires special care for the pet, and only the owner depends on how high-quality and long the dog will live without pain and suffering.